tcnickless/fizzbuzz-js/README.md

-# Fizzbuzz Basic JS Excercise with Logging to Browser Cnsole
+# Fizzbuzz Basic JS Excercise with Logging to Browser Console